By contributor Erin Long of Home & Grace

 When I found out I was (surprise!) pregnant with my daughter, I hadn’t made many decisions about parenting.
-I thought I had a good half-decade before I needed to choose a stroller, decide what kind of birth I wanted, or actually need to know what really is necessary for a baby (do I need a swing and a bouncy seat?
-Why are there so many kinds of carriers?)
+I thought I had a good half-decade before I needed to choose a stroller, decide what kind of birth I wanted, or find out what really is necessary for a baby (do I need a swing and a bouncy seat?
+Why are there so many kinds of carriers?).

 But without a doubt, I wanted to cloth diaper.
 I saw cloth diapering in action with my niece and immediately knew I wanted to do the same with my kids.